cemu-project/Cemu/BUILD.md

 API isn't support on MacOS, Vulkan must be used.
 Additionally Vulkan must be used through the Molten-VK compatibility layer.

+### Apple Silicon

+Cemu is an x86 (Intel) application and must be run through Rosetta.
+As such, you must also compile it under Rosetta.
+If you are running an ARM (Apple Silicon) based Mac, run the following command in your terminal before continuing.

+`arch -x86_64 zsh`

+Note that if you have brew installed already, it is likely an ARM installation, and you must also install the x86 version of brew, and any dependencies.
+This will not conflict with your ARM installation.

 ### Installing brew
 `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"`